warp-poke/http-rust-agent/README.md

 # Run it

-You can configure the `poke-agent` by environment variables or by a `toml` configuration file.
+You can configure this agent with environment variables or with a `toml` configuration file.
 (See config.toml).

 A default config.toml file is provided, you should update the relevant fields.